 Make sure that a candidate has a clear understanding of the challenge requirements.
 Did they grasp all the details?
 Were they willing to ask for clarification to complete the problem?
 Were their mistakes due to a misunderstanding or to a lack of attention to detail?

-After the challenge is complete, you should take some time to talk through it with the candidate to let them explain their decision-making process, as well as indicate how they handle criticism of their work.
+After the challenge is complete, take some time to discuss it with the candidate, allowing them to explain their decision-making process and how they handle criticism of their work.

-While skills can be improved, an inadequate response to feedback, or inability to discuss the project and its results is a red flag.
-If you can, try to provide feedback even if you think that the developer is not a good match for your company.
+While skills can be improved, an inadequate response to feedback or an inability to discuss the project and its results is a red flag.
+If possible, try to provide feedback, even if you think the developer is not a good match for your company.

 There is a polite way of handling the hiring process.
 Thoughtful feedback provides the candidate with an overview of their performance and an indication of where they can improve in the future.
 By providing candidate feedback, you are doing them a favor and helping them grow.